ZaherMardini/Game-store-API/README.md

   - Duplicate cart items are prevented
 - The guest cart is removed after a successful merge

+"Design option": scheduled jobs to remove unused temp carts from the database after X days for example.

 This logic ensures a seamless user experience similar to real-world e-commerce platforms.